Hooked Fisherman

 Pros

-Mid-price with noticeable quality step up from entry level
+Mid-price with a noticeable quality step up from entry level

 Light and well-balanced with small reels